accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part2.md

 # Objectives
-- To know the difference between primitive and reference types
+- To know the difference between primitive and reference types.
+- To become comfortable reading API documentation.

 # Hangman.java
 Many students looked at the code rather than the API documentation.
 This is fine so long as you *used the API correctly*.
-Some common sources of confusion...
+Some questions such as...
-- "What does `private` mean?
+- "What does `private` mean?"
 - "How do I use `wordToHash`?"
+- "What's this `HashMap`?"

-...came about by trying to figure out *how* `SecretWord` works rather than what you can do with it.
+...were asked because students were trying to figure out *how* `SecretWord` worked rather than what to do with it.
+This isn't bad, but sometimes it can be distracting or confusing.

 # Review
-- **Correction:** I said, "Everything is an object," and this is not true.
+- Correction: I said, "Everything is an object," and this is not true.
 We'll talk about why later.
 - *Definition:* *class* is a blueprint for creating objects.
 - *Definition:* An *object* is an instance of a class.
 - We can create an instance using the `new` keyword, e.g. `String s = new String("Hi");`.